An Agentic Approach to Metadata Reasoning: The Architecture of the

 The attached metadata needs to enable the agent to decide whether the table satisfies the requirements of the task $Q$, which includes information about its schema, temporal and spatial scope, the granularity of the data, and the other tables it refers to.
 In particular, we include:

 \textbf{Schema Information}: The physical schema of each candidate table, including the table name, column names, data types, constraints and any existing human-authored documentation.

 \textbf{Semantic Enrichment via Statistical Synthesis}: We perform statistical profiling for each table.
 A data profiler calculates descriptive metrics such as value ranges (min/max), categorical cardinality (top-K values), and null-count ratios.
 These statistics are then processed by an LLM to generate natural language descriptions to save token cost.
-Note that all of this enrichment is done ahead of time on the catalog $\mathcal{T}$.
+Note that all of this enrichment is done ahead of time on the catalog $\mathcal{T}$, providing sufficient context without saturating the prompt.

 The metadata associated with the table \texttt{0309geomag\_forecast} is shown below.
-Compared with the discriminative description in Section~\ref{sec:method_discriminative_description} says the data provides "floating-point values" which is a general statement, the below table-content driven description shows detailed statistics -- "values between 3.0 and 5.0, and an average of approximately 3.75".
+Whereas the discriminative description in Section~\ref{sec:method_discriminative_description} states generally that the data provides "floating-point values", the content-driven description below provides detailed statistics: "values between 3.0 and 5.0, and an average of approximately 3.75".